 Transition risk: Introduction of carbon pricing Carbon pricing has been widely adopted around the world.
 In Japan, the govern- Financial impact Assumed time Impact ment is considering the introduction of a carbon tax, and it may be introduced relatively soon.
-High Medium-term Response The Group as a whole and its suppliers have a long way to go in order to decarbonize their business activities in the medi term, and if a carbon tax or emissions trading unit price of around 10,000 yen/t-CO 2 is imposed, the impact will be sign cant.
-We have already started a variety of initiatives throughout the value chain, including promotion of RE100, energy c servation in offices and production facilities, and reduction of CO 2 emissions in the building materials manufacturing sta through collaboration with suppliers, and we intend to reduce this impact as quickly as possible.
-Transition risk: Rising housing prices and a shrinking mark et In the long term, the new construction market itself may shrink as housing prices Financial impact Assumed time Impact soar due to the need to comply with stricter regulations required for carbon neutrality, and as the number of houses with poor energy efficiency and seismic resistance decreases, and more high-quality housing stock is being circulated in the market.
-High Long-term Response Because our efforts are ahead of the curve, the impact on regulatory tightening in the short to medium term is expected to be small.
+High Medium-term Response The Group as a whole and its suppliers have a long way to go in order to decarbonize term, and if a carbon tax or emissions trading unit price of around 10,000 yen/t-CO. cant.
+We have already started a variety of initiatives throughout the value chain, inclus servation in offices and production facilities, and reduction of CO 2 emissions in the through collaboration with suppliers, and we intend to reduce this impact as quickly as is imposed, the imp ding promotion of Re building materials ma bact will be signifi- 100, energy con- Transition risk: Rising housing prices and a shrinking mark et In the long term, the new construction market itself may shrink as housing prices Financial impact Assumed time Impact soar due to the need to comply with stricter regulations required for carbon neutrality, and as the number of houses with poor energy efficiency and seismic resistance decreases, and more high-quality housing stock is being circulated in the market.
+High Long-term Response Response Because our efforts are ahead of the curve, the impact on regulatory tightening in the short to medium term is expected to be small.
 However, in response to further regulatory tightening in the long term, we will need to work systematically on the development of cost-competitive decarbonized housing.
 In addition, we intend to strengthen our supplied housing business in preparation for the contraction of the new construction market.
 Transition risk: Decline in rental business revenues due to market changes Managed properties that do not have sufficient decarbonization performance will lose Financial impact Assumed time Impact competitiveness, leading to lower occupancy rates and rents.
-High Long-term Response We will strive to increase the ratio of ZEH units in managed properties and promote d units in order to maintain and increase the value of rental housing that appeals to rente deling of non-ZEH Transition risk: Decline in rental business revenues from managed properties at a high risk of disas ters luunaat In the event of a significant rise in temperature, an increase in river flooding and Financial impact Assumed time Impact storm surges is expected in Japan.
-Medium Long-term Response We recognize this as an issue, and are continuing to study this issue by checking government hazard maps and understaning the hazards in areas where construction is planned.
-Transition risk: Costs required to decarbonize business activ ities In order to decarbonize our business activities, various costs will be incurred, such Financial impact Assumed time Impact Impact as converting business locations to ZEB, electrifying Company vehicles, and making production facilities energy-efficient.
-Medium-term Response The Company is systematically promoting decarbonization in all of its business activities, and the risk of incurring major costs that would affect its business is low at this point.
+High Long-term Response We will strive to increase the ratio of ZEH units in managed properties and promote d units in order to maintain and increase the value of rental housing that appeals to rente deling of non-ZEH Transition risk: Decline in rental business revenues from managed properties at a high risk of disas ters luuraat In the event of a significant rise in temperature, an increase in river flooding and Financial impact Assumed time Impact storm surges is expected in Japan.
+Medium Long-term Response We recognize this as an issue, and are continuing to study this issue by checking govering the hazards in areas where construction is planned. ernment hazard map s and understand- Transition risk: Costs required to decarbonize business activ ities In order to decarbonize our business activities, various costs will be incurred, such Financial impact Assumed time Impact as converting business locations to ZEB, electrifying Company vehicles, and making production facilities energy-efficient.
+Low Medium-term Response The Company is systematically promoting decarbonization in all of its business activitie that would affect its business is low at this point. es, and the risk of inc urring major costs